Topological feature selection for time series data: Introduction

 Many physical and biological systems exhibit periodic or quasiperiodic dynamics driven by coordinated interactions among their components.
 These dynamics are often recorded as vector-valued time series, e.g., calcium imaging of neural populations or multi-sensor physiological recordings.
 In the spirit of dimensionality reduction, we consider the problem of assigning scores to the variables of these vector-valued time series based on their contribution to the global, coordinated dynamics.
 We refer to this problem as \emph{topological feature selection for time series}.

 Broadly, feature selection is a process aiming to identify the most relevant and informative features or variables from a given data set.
 A primary goal of feature selection is to reduce dimensionality by eliminating irrelevant or redundant attributes.
-In our setting, we use persistent homology to measure a feature's relevancy and perform gradient ascent to identify relevant features.
+In our setting, we use persistent homology to measure a feature's relevancy and perform gradient descent to identify relevant features.
 We observe that in practice our method identifies sparse combinations of variables that align with known structure in synthetic and biological data.

-As a motivating example, we apply our method for feature selection to neuronal activity in the model organism \emph{C.\thinspace elegans}.
-We show that the coordinated dynamics recorded across a large portion of the \emph{C.\thinspace elegans} brain are well-represented by a small subset of neurons.
+Our primary motivating example is calcium imaging data from the model organism \emph{C.~elegans}, a nematode whose nervous system comprises just $302$ neurons.
+The neural activity of \emph{C.~elegans} is known to evolve cyclically near a low-dimensional manifold~\cite{kato2015global}, and a central question is which neurons drive this coordinated behavior.
+Our methods show that the coordinated dynamics recorded across a large portion of the \emph{C.\thinspace elegans} brain are well-represented by a small subset of neurons.

 In more detail, we assume there is a possibly discontinuous function $f:\R \to \R^p$, underlying our data, which is usually unknown.
 Let $t_1 \in \R$, $\tau > 0$, and let $n$ be a positive integer.
 Let $T = \{t_i\}_{i=1}^n$, where $t_i = t_1 + (i-1)\tau$.
 We assume that our data consists of observations $g:T \to \R^p$ given by $g_j(t_i) = f_j(t_i) + \eps_{ij}$ for some unknown error term $\eps_{ij}$.
 Letting $x_i = g(t_i)$, we have the time series $X = (x_1,\ldots,x_n)$ in $\R^p$.